10 Questions with ... Robert Hollywood Rhodes

 Production Director: WJLB/Detroit, WYLD New Orleans, SJS Entertainment

 It's really been a combination of both.
 My focus was like most youngsters in radio, "I gotta get on the air" -- until that first time I was fired.
-I knew to stay in this business I had to have another skill.
-Tony Gray got me the Production Director gig at WYLD and I've been in a production studio ever since.
-When my family and I moved here eight years ago I was voicetracking my show from home on Sirius until the XM takeover.
+I knew that to stay in this business, I had to have another skill.
+Tony Gray got me the Production Dir. gig at WYLD and I've been in a production studio ever since.
+When my family and I moved here eight years ago, I was voicetracking my show from home on Sirius until the XM takeover.
 After that I focused solely on VO and production.

 3) You and I talked about your impressive overall resume.
 Has your experience ever worked against you?